 With an interesting set-up, the only shortcoming is the high sexualisation and low characterisation of Jana, especially in the chapter ‘Personal Space’.
 Jana is attempting to wash an alien species off in the shower when she calls her boss, Adam Bulliet, for help.
 She stands naked before him for the majority of the chapter while the steam from the shower (that is no longer running) conveniently hides her lower half.
 After dealing with the alien, Bulliet hits on her and they hook up afterwards.
 As she is the main character and female, it would have been nice for her to have more agency and less of a boob side-plot referenced throughout Grey Area.

 For the most part, the art shows good action, world building, and even continuity between three different artists.
 They all employ a realistic style that lends itself well to the genre, and the colours are muted, but appropriate to the ‘Grey Area’ concept.
 The sound effects pop out of the page effectively throughout.
-Karl Richardson and Patrick Goddard’s art is the strongest, offering the most dynamic alien designs and fight scenes.
+Karl Richardson and Patrick Goddard’s art is the strongest (see sample), offering the most dynamic alien designs and fight scenes.
 Lee Carter’s art looks rushed and he struggles with facial continuity in the beginning, although improves with good action cuts and intricate panel design and variation.

 The female characterisation could have been improved, but otherwise Grey Area is an enjoyable graphic novel with an excellently even-handed take on the increasingly pertinent global issue of immigration.
 Intriguing concepts nicely compliment the balance between action and humour in the plot, and both art and plot end on a high note with strong action and real world troubles.